fatlard1993/dotfiles/scripts/README.md

-##This directory contains scripts I find handy for various reasonss
+## This directory contains scripts I find handy for various reasonss

-To make this easier to script add this line to your sudoers file: username ALL=(ALL) NOPASSWD: /home/username/.scripts/*
+Add this line to the end of your sudoers file: username ALL=(ALL) NOPASSWD: /home/username/.scripts/*

-###getWindowCriteria
+### getWindowCriteria
-This script is handy for capturing xwininfo in an easy to use with i3 format
+This script outputs xwininfo in an "easy to use with i3" format

-Run the program and click a window. (click the content of the window not the border) OR execute a program and pipe the output to capture things like splashscreens, or quick pop-up windows.
+Run the program and click a window. (click the content of the window not the border) OR execute a program and pipe the output to capture things like splashscreens, or quick pop-up windows

-###ledCtl
+### ledCtl
-This script is intended for use with my xps13 to add the feature of a harddrive activity LED.
+This script hijacks the caps lock LED and mimmicks the function of a HDD LED
-BUT
-It is genaric enough and should work with little to no modification on other computers.

-###system
+### system
 This script simply provides useful proxy to some handy functions: lock | logout | suspend | hibernate | reboot | shutdown

+### mySetup
+This script sets up and installs a myriad of things things.
+It is intended to be used on a fresh install.